artainmo/DevOps/cloud/README.md

 K-means is an unsupervised clustering technique.
 It divides data into K groups where members of a group are as similar as possible to each other.
 Euclidian distance can be used to measure similarity.
 SageMaker allows large scale K-means clustering.<br>
 Both CPU and GPU instance types can be used but CPU is recommended.

 Principal Component Analysis (PCA) is a dimensionality reduction algorithm.
 It is unsupervised.
 It transforms higher-dimensional data, meaning data with a lot of different features, into lower-dimensional data, such as 2D data to allow plotting, while minimizing the loss of information.
 The reduced dimensions are called components and they are ordered so that the first one has the largest variability and thus predictive power.
-It works by creating a covariance matrix that it distills down with the singular value decomposition (SVD) algorithm.
+It works by creating a covariance matrix that it distills down with the singular value decomposition (SVD) algorithm.<br>
-Can use file or pipe mode.<br>
+Can use file or pipe mode.
+Using Pipe mode streams data directly from S3 to the algorithm, reducing the need to use and store data on for example EBS volumes, hence lowering costs associated with EBS.<br>
 As instance types it can use GPU or CPU.

 Factorization Machines specialize in classification or regression with sparse data.
 Item recommendation is an example of sparse data as a lot of item pages exist but the client only saw some of them, thus we don't have a lot of data on the client's interests.
 Factorization Machines are a supervised method and are usually used in the context of recommender systems.<br>